International Hydropower Association: UNESCO/IHA Greenhouse Gas (GHG) Status of Freshwater Reservoirs Research Project

-A key milestone in the project was the publication, in 2010, of the GHG Measurement Guidelines for Freshwater Reservoirs, a comprehensive tool to assess the GHG status of freshwater reservoirs, describing standardised procedures for field measurements and calculation methods to estimate the impact of the creation of a reservoir on a river basin's overall GHG emissions.
-The application of these Guidelines to a set of representative reservoirs worldwide allows the building of a reliable, standardised results database, in order to develop the basis for predictive modelling capability.
+A key milestone in the project was the publication, in 2010, of the GHG Measurement Guidelines for Freshwater Reservoirs, a comprehensive tool to assess the GHG status of freshwater reservoirs, describing standardized procedures for field measurements and calculation methods to estimate the impact of the creation of a reservoir on a river basin's overall GHG emissions.
+The application of these Guidelines to a set of representative reservoirs worldwide allows the building of a reliable, standardized results database, in order to develop the basis for predictive modelling capability.

 Since then, IHA has been involved through this project in the development of a risk screening tool, the GHG Reservoir Screening Tool, that will allow for rapid and low-cost assessment of likely GHG emissions from reservoirs.
 This will allow developers and operators to assess whether a reservoir is likely to generate emissions, and therefore require further and more detailed examination and modelling.

 A revised version of the tool, G-Res, will allocate emissions to the particular services provided by the reservoir.
 A prototype of the revised tool was launched at the World Hydropower Congress in Beijing, in May 2015.

 The tool is intended to inform decision makers if there is likely to be any significant GHG footprint associated with the purposes for which the reservoir is being developed.
-The tool will be applicable for both existing and planned reservoirs.
+The tool will be applicable to both existing and planned reservoirs.
 If the tool identifies a reservoir that is likely to cause a significant impact, the recommended action will include the possibility of detailed modelling.

 The GHG Screening Tool provides an estimate of the likely level of total (gross) GHG emissions from a freshwater reservoir.
-It has been developed as an empirical model, making use of existing published data of gross GHG emissions from previous assessments on 169 reservoirs around the world.
+It has been developed as an empirical model, making use of existing published data on gross GHG emissions from previous assessments of 169 reservoirs around the world.
 The tool output provides an indication of the need for further assessment of GHG emissions.

-IHA awards
+Awards

 Mosonyi Award for Excellence in Hydropower

-Launched in 2015, the Mosonyi Award for Excellence in Hydropower recognises individuals within IHA's membership for outstanding contributions to the sector.
+Launched in 2015, the Mosonyi Award for Excellence in Hydropower recognizes individuals within IHA's membership for outstanding contributions to the sector.
 Individual contributions related to the award may include: